Tami Erin

-Tamara Erin Klicman (born July 8, 1974), known professionally as Tami Erin, is an American former actress and former model.
+Tamara Erin Klicman (born July 8, 1974), known professionally as Tami Erin, is an American actress and former model.
 She is best-known for her role as Pippi Longstocking in the 1988 movie The New Adventures of Pippi Longstocking, released in movie theaters worldwide in 13 languages by Columbia Pictures.

 Acting and modeling

 Erin began acting and modeling at eight years old after becoming an Elite Model with Elite Model Management.
 Erin took method acting, singing, dancing, and gymnastics.
 Erin grew up in Wheaton, Illinois, but when she was nine years old her family moved to Miami, Florida.

 Erin auditioned for the role of Pippi Longstocking for the film The New Adventures of Pippi Longstocking when she was eleven years old and won the part out of over 8,000 girls.
 The film's director, Ken Annakin, described her personality as a good fit for the role: "Tami radiates sunshine.
 When she smiles everyone is happy.
 She is Pippi Longstocking.".

 Erin also appeared in the "Chrimbus Special" episode of Tim & Eric's Awesome Show, Great Job!.